netzero-labs/netzero/docs/Automation.md

 ## Introduction
 [Netzero for Tesla](https://www.netzeroapp.io) is an iOS/Android/web app designed for monitoring and optimizing your Tesla Solar/Powerwall system.
-Netzero offers an API that allows you to automate your Powerwall system, enabling you to manage configuration changes such as backup reserve, operational mode, energy exports, and grid charging.
+Netzero allows you to schedule Powerwall configuration changes using the app (backup reserve, operational mode, energy exports, and grid charging).

+For more advanced use, the app also offers an API that allows to manage these configuration changes.

 ## API Token
 Begin by logging into your Tesla account using the [Netzero app](https://www.netzeroapp.io).
-Access your API token and energy site ID by navigating to the mode menu (first menu in the top-right) and selecting **Powerwall Automation**.
+Access your API token and energy site ID by navigating to the mode menu (first menu in the top-right) and selecting **Developer Access**.
 It's important to keep your API token secure, as while it provides access only to the data displayed here, it does grant the ability to manage Powerwall configuration.